 You will be sent an invoice by email for your course fees and VAT, unless covered by membership or any pre-purchased course credits.
 Our payment terms are 30 days.

 Joining instructions will be sent by email to your chosen contact 10 days before the date of the course.
-These will include venue directions or link to the webinar (which is relevant) and should be forwarded on to those attending the course.
+These will include venue directions or link to the webinar (whichever is relevant) and should be forwarded on to those attending the course.
 Should you wish for joining instructions to be emailed directly to course delegates as well, please let us know.

 If we need to cancel a public course or a live webinar, delegates will be notified of the cancellation as soon as possible prior to the date of the course, except in exceptional circumstances such as the illness of the lecturer.
 However, Mercia reserves the right to cancel, or make changes to, any event shown without prior notice.